craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 As Brilynn talks with the bartender - Danica, and tries to get *Ireena* a job here in town.

 Caspin and I go to the Church in town.
 We learn of the *Order of the Silver Dragon*; a group of knightly paladins led by Lord *Arganvost*.
 They opposed Straud, and were defeated by him.
 They held a stronghold South of Vallaki at the base of the Mountain, down the Luna River.

+The sacred artifacts that protect the church - The Bones of Saint Andrull - have gone missing.